On the Rituals of My Grandmother’s Tibetan Buddhist Funeral (Lit Hub)

 Interview Ann Slater Interview Ann Slater

-I talked with Elizabeth Gilbert about the challenges of writing All the Way to the River, coming into alignment with her true nature, and why she isn’t done learning and growing.
+I talked with Ann Patchett about devoting time to what’s important, why death is ever-present for her, and using social capital to do good.
 This is the latest in my Tricycle interview series about Tibetan bardo and the art of living: Between-States: Conversations About Bardo and Life.
 The conversations look at acceptance, interconnectedness, and impermanence in relation to children and parents, marriage and friendship, and work and creativity.
-Guests include Anderson Cooper, Katherine May, Cheryl Strayed, Malcolm Gladwell, Julia Alvarez, Maggie Smith, Yiyun Li, Isabel Allende, David Sedaris, Dani Shapiro, Edwidge Danticat, Sylvia Boorstein, Melissa Febos, John McPhee, and Mohsin Hamid.
+Guests include Anderson Cooper, Elizabeth Gilbert, Katherine May, Cheryl Strayed, Malcolm Gladwell, Julia Alvarez, Maggie Smith, Yiyun Li, Isabel Allende, David Sedaris, Dani Shapiro, Edwidge Danticat, Sylvia Boorstein, Melissa Febos, John McPhee, and Mohsin Hamid.

 Read More